biopython/biopython.github.io/wiki/SeqIO.md

 Sequence Input
 --------------

-The main function is **SequenceIterator(handle, format)** which takes a file handle and format name, and returns a SeqRecord iterator.
+The main function is **SequenceIterator** which takes a file handle and format name, and returns a [SeqRecord](SeqRecord "wikilink") iterator.
 This lets you do things like:

 ``` python
 from Bio.SeqIO import SequenceIterator